 6.30.1 Applicability to language

-The Python language itself is vulnerable to off by one errors as is any language when used carelessly or by a person not familiar with Python’s index from zero versus from one.
-Python does not prevent off by one errors but its runtime bounds checking for strings and lists does lessen the chances that doing so will cause harm.
-It is also not possible to index past the end or beginning of a string or list by being off by one because Python does not use a sentinel character and it always checks indexes before attempting to index into strings and lists and raises an exception when their bounds are exceeded.
+The Python language itself is vulnerable to off-by-one errors as is any language when used carelessly or by a person not familiar with Python’s index from zero versus from one.
+Python does not prevent off-by-one errors but its runtime bounds checking for strings and lists does lessen the chances that doing so will cause harm.
+It is also not possible to index past the end or beginning of a string or list by being off-by-one because Python does not use a sentinel character and it always checks indexes before attempting to index into strings and lists and raises an exception when their bounds are exceeded.

 6.30.2 Guidance to language users

+Follow the guidance of TR 24772-1 clause 6.30.5.

 Be aware of Python’s indexing from zero and code accordingly.

 Use the for statement to execute over whole constructs in preference to loops that index individual elements.

+Use the enumerate() builtin when both container elements and their position within the iteration sequence are required.

 6.31 Structured Programming [EWD]